AndrewEllis93/Print-Tuning-Guide/README.md

 - Ensure your PEI is not counterfeit.
 You may have to ask in the Discord for other' experiences with a given brand.
 If your PEI is clear rather than yellowish, it's fake.
 This is particularly prevalent with random Amazon brands or unknown Aliexpress sellers.
 # Pressure Advance

-## Background
-The Klipper guide recommends limiting acceleration to 500 and square corner velocity (SCV) to 1, among other things.
-The intent behind these changes is to exaggerate the effects of pressure advance as much as possible.
-I'm not a fan of this approach.

-In my opinion, it is best to run the calibration in close to normal printing conditions.
-This can make it slightly harder to tell the difference, but I find it more accurate.
-## Notes

 Pressure advance changes the **distribution** of material, not the **amount** of material.
 - Lower values cause less material in the middle of lines, and more at the ends/corners.
 - Higher values cause more material in the middle of lines, and less at the ends/corners.